Paybook/sync-widget/docs/overview.md

 ##### Where can I learn how to implement it and customize it?

-There is plenty of documentation and resources that will help you implment the Sync Widget, namely:
+There is plenty of documentation and resources that will help you implement the Syncfy Widget, namely:

 - Widget Configuration: how to configure the widget
 - Widget Methods: the methods you can use to set up and manipulate the widget